C

 Latin name for Scotland.

 Caledonian (adjective): Relating to Scotland or the Scottish Highlands.
-(OD)
+(NOA)

 campanile (noun)

 An Italian bell tower, especially a free-standing one.
-(OD)
+(NOA)

 A bell tower, usually built beside or attached to a church; the word is most often used in connection with Italian architecture.
 (EB)